jessemin/AhoCorasick-in-Scala/README.md

 # Revisiting Aho-Corasick in Scala
-*an aho-corasick string pattern matching algorithm implemented in Scala*
+*an aho-corasick pattern matching algorithm in Scala*

 ## Introduction
-* Aho-Corasick Algorithm implemented in Scala
+* Scala implementation of Aho-Corasick Algorithm
 * Easy to use
 * Strictly based on the original paper in which the algorithm was first introduced